Rajesh-M01/Stock-Price-Prediction/README.md

 Scikit-learn

 Key Learnings
-How to combine CNN and LSTM for time series forecasting.
+How to use LSTM for time series forecasting.
 Importance of scaling data before feeding into LSTMs.
 How to visualize model predictions for stock prices.